amiika/novation_games/README.md

 # How to play

 1. Install [Sonic Pi](https://sonic-pi.net/)
-2. Copy and paste game code to Sonic pi
+2. Clone repository or Copy and Paste game code to Sonic pi
 3. Plug in Novation Mini
 4. Press run
 5. Play